Logo

 James Madison believed that Parliament had overstepped its bounds by attempting to tax the American colonies, and he sympathized with those who resisted British rule.

-James Madison believed these measures to be insufficient, and favored disestablishing the Anglican Church in Virginia; James Madison believed that tolerance of an established religion was detrimental not only to freedom of religion but because it encouraged excessive deference to any authority which might be asserted by an established church.
+James Madison believed these measures to be insufficient, and favored disestablishing the Anglican Church in Virginia; he thought that tolerance of an established religion was detrimental not only to freedom of religion but because it encouraged excessive deference to any authority that might be asserted by an established church.

 James Madison had proposed liberalizing the article on religious freedom, but the larger Virginia Convention stripped the proposed constitution of the more radical language of "free expression" of faith to the less controversial mention of highlighting "tolerance" within religion.